-- The nature, severity of, and circumstances surrounding the violation - An individual's disciplinary history - Previous allegations or allegations involving similar conduct - Any other information deemed relevant by the hearing board - The need for sanctions/responsive actions to bring an end to the discrimination, harassment and/or retaliation - The need for sanctions/responsive actions to prevent the future recurrence of discrimination, harassment and/or retaliation - The need to remedy the effects of the discrimination, harassment and/or retaliation on the reporting party and the community
+- 1. The nature, severity of, and circumstances surrounding the violation - 2.
+An individual's disciplinary history - 3.
+Previous allegations or allegations involving similar conduct - 4.
+Any other information deemed relevant by the hearing board - 5.
+The need for sanctions/responsive actions to bring an end to the discrimination, harassment and/or retaliation - 6.
+The need for sanctions/responsive actions to prevent the future recurrence of discrimination, harassment and/or retaliation - 7.
+The need to remedy the effects of the discrimination, harassment and/or retaliation on the Complainant and the community